Evidence on: Inducing for Due Dates

-People could be included if they had a live, single fetus, and were excluded if they were ≥ 44 weeks, were already 3 or more centimeters dilated, had a previous Cesarean, had pre-labor rupture of membranes, or had a medical reason for induction.
+Participants were included if they had a live, single fetus, and were excluded if they were already 3 or more centimeters dilated, had a previous Cesarean, had pre-labor rupture of membranes, or had a medical reason for induction.
 Unlike the INDEX and SWEPIS trials that induced everyone who had not given birth by 42 weeks and 0 to 1 days, the people assigned to expectant management in the Hannah Post-Term study were monitored as long as 44 weeks.
 The study took place in the six Canadian hospitals between the years 1985 and 1990.

 - Labor was induced within four days of entering the study (usually about 4 days after 41 weeks).

 - If the cervix was not ripe (< 3 cm dilated and <50% effaced), and if the fetal heart rate was normal, participants were given prostaglandin E2 gel to ripen the cervix.

 - A maximum of 3 doses of gel were given every 6 hours.
 If this did not induce labor or if the gel was not used, participants were given IV oxytocin, had their waters broken, or both.
 They could not receive oxytocin until at least 12 hours after the last prostaglandin gel dose.

 In the monitored (expectant management) group:

 - Participants were taught how to do kick counts every day and had nonstress tests 3 times per week.

 - The amniotic fluid level was checked by ultrasound 2-3 times per week.

 - Labor was induced if the nonstress test was nonreactive or showed decelerations, if there was low amniotic fluid (deepest pocket <3 cm), if complications developed, or if the mother did not go into labor on her own by 44 weeks.

 - If doctors decided that the baby needed to be born, mothers did not receive cervical ripening—instead, they either had their water broken and/or IV oxytocin, or had a Cesarean without labor.